 Elkay Manufacturing

-Elkay set out to modernize its legacy digital platforms and introduce a user-centered design practice across a growing ecosystem of customer-facing portals, internal tools, and connected products as part of a multi-year digital transformation.
-Despite a strong brand and product portfolio, users experienced fragmented journeys, inconsistent interfaces, and low adoption across platforms—revealing the need for deeper alignment beyond surface-level UX/UI improvements.
+Elkay aimed to transform its legacy digital platforms and to implement a user-centered design practice across a growing ecosystem of customer-facing portals, internal tools, and connected products in the context of the company’s multi-year digital transformation.

-As Lead UX Designer, I led this shift by embedding user-centered design practices across the product ecosystem, spanning myELKAY (order management and customer service) and myezH2O (IoT-based hydration and facilities management).
-I planned and conducted usability testing, facilitated journey mapping, ecosystem mapping, empathy mapping, and persona workshops, and translated research insights into scalable design direction applicable across multiple products.
-In parallel, I established shared design systems and prototyping workflows to improve consistency, strengthen cross-functional collaboration, reduce risk, and create a unified UX foundation supporting Elkay’s long-term digital strategy.
+As sole UX Designer I drove this shift by integrating user-centered design practices across the product ecosystem.
+I planned and conducted usability testing, journey mapping, ecosystem mapping, empathy mapping, and persona workshops, and converted research findings into scalable design guidance across several products.
+Simultaneously, I partnered with a developer to build shared design systems and introduced prototyping workflows to enhance consistency, bridge the divide between teams, mitigate ambiguity and risk, and lay down holistic UX architecture to support Elkay’s long-term digital vision.

 Tools Used: